 Monthly support includes all of the items that your budget at home might cover—and then some.
 For example, this would be food, clothing, shelter, transportation, salary, social security, utilities, applicable income taxes, health and life insurance, and retirement.
 Committed support also includes overseas cost of living adjustments, travel, children’s education, transportation, ministry funds, etc. A flat rate of all total support goes toward missionary and mission care, including the operation of the mission, publications, overseas supervision, administration in the U.S., board meetings, medical emergencies, recruiting and deploying new missionaries, research and planning, training, and counseling.

 Like many people pay their bills, missionary support is received monthly, quarterly, semi-annually or annually, via checks, credit cards, electronic funds transfer, money order, stocks and bonds, and even cash.
-Gifts and commitments can be made online using our online giving or commitment forms.
+Gifts and commitments can be made, managed, and reviewed online using our partner community.